PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 Paragraph 8.2.1.2

-   If it is any other letter in the string:
+   If it is any other letter in the string than the 1st letter:
 ```
     [...]
     else if (c == 0xc3){ // Do we have a Latin-1 letter?